All flight path maps/Barcelona to Rome

 The Mediterranean is frequently clear at altitude — excellent visibility for island spotting even in patchy cloud.

-What is the best side of plane for Barcelona to Rome?
+What is the best side for Barcelona to Rome?